AdamRossWalker/SQLPlusX/gallery.md

 ![Dynamic Columns Autofit](./images/gallery/autofit-columns.gif)

 SQLPlusX supports CLOB fields.
-If a CLOB column is in the SELECT list, it's contents are downloaded for you.
+If a CLOB column is in the SELECT list, its contents are downloaded for you.

 ![CLOB Support](./images/gallery/clob-support.png)